kaleoyster/nbi/README.md

 The Python script downloads CSV and zip file directly from the FHWA website.
 This features ensures that all transformations to the dataset are accounted for.

 ## Addition information
-ProjectNBI repository contains two versions of csv to json convertor
+This repository contains two versions of CSV to JSON convertor
 1. `nbiCsvJsonConverter-1`
 2. `nbiCsvJsonConverter-2`

-The above both versions will return the same output. but approach taken by each of these version is very different.
-`nbiCsvJsonConverter-1` will iteratively download, convert and then import each nbi csv file in mongodb.

-`nbiCsvJsonConverter-2` separates downloading and importing scripts, `nbiCsvJsonConverter-2` will download all the nbi csv files before performing conversion and importing procedure, in addition to that, this version performs cross-check and item check validations mentioned [here.](https://www.fhwa.dot.gov/bridge/nbi/checks/)
+The `nbiCsvJsonConverter-1` and `nbiCsvJsonConverter-2` will produce the same output, the only difference is the approach taken by each of these versions is different.
+The `nbiCsvJsonConverter-2` divides the task into two: Download and Conversion.
+Each of the subdivided tasks is run by separate scripts.
+The Conversion script also performs cross-check, item check, validations mentioned by [FHWA](https://www.fhwa.dot.gov/bridge/nbi/checks/), and populates JSON objects into MongoDB.

 **Recommended version is `nbiCsvJsonConverter-2`**